-Creating a content strategy — especially one designed for maximum SEO impact — is a much more in-depth process than sitting down, typing out a bunch of words, and posting it on your website.
-Let’s take a step back.
+Creating a content strategy is a much more in-depth process than sitting down, typing out a bunch of words, and posting them on your website.

-Data from the Content Marketing Institute shows that 65% of the most successful content marketers have a documented strategy.
-If you’re writing content that engages users and addresses their pain points, it can boost your overall brand authority in the eyes of the consumer and help lift you over your competitors.
+HubSpot data shows 70% of marketers actively invest in content marketing.
+Publishing content that engages users and addresses their pain points can boost your overall brand authority and help lift you over your competitors.

-Below, we’ve broken it down into 3 pillars highlighting what to do before, during, and after creating your content for maximum SEO success.
+Below, we’ve broken the process down into three pillars highlighting what to do before, during, and after creating your content for SEO success.

-There’s a bit of legwork to be done before you put pen to paper (or, more likely, fingers to keyboard).
-This stage is extremely important, so we advise not skipping it in order to rush right into the writing portion.
+There’s a bit of legwork to be done before you put pen to paper (or fingers to keyboard).
+This stage is extremely important, so we advise not skipping it to rush right into content creation.

 Understand your target audience

-The first question to ask before you write any piece of content or start developing your overall content strategy is, who is my target audience?
-Who is going to actually be reading and digesting this content?
+The first questions to ask before you write any piece of content or start developing your content strategy are: Who is my target audience?
+Who do I want to read and digest this content?

-If you already have audience personas built out, that’s great!
-You’re one step ahead.
-If not, you can begin building them by considering your target audience’s age range, locations, interests, and job titles.
-If you use a customer relationship management (CRM) tool, you likely have access to a lot of this data already.
+If you use a customer relationship management (CRM) tool like HubSpot to gather your metrics, you likely have access to a lot of this data already.
 You can also find demographic and interest data in Google Analytics and within the analytics section of your social media profiles.

-If somewhere the data doesn’t match what you’d expect it to look like — if it looks radically different in your Google Analytics profile compared to your existing CRM, for example — you could be missing out on opportunities or speaking to the wrong audience.
+If the data doesn’t align with what you’d expect somehow — if it looks radically different in your Google Analytics profile compared to your existing CRM, for example — you could be missing out on opportunities or speaking to the wrong audience.

-Pro tip: In Google Analytics, “affinity audiences” allows you to see information on people who are actively researching a particular product or service.
-You might be surprised at some of the things that you find in these audience interest categories, so they’re worth looking into.
+Pro tip: In Google Analytics, “Affinity Audiences” allows you to see information on people who are actively researching a product or service.
+You might be surprised at what you find in these audience interest categories, so they’re worth looking into.

 Conduct keyword and topic research

-Thinking beyond keywords will be increasingly important as Google’s algorithm continues down the path of machine learning and artificial intelligence to power search results.
-Luckily, tools like SEMrush can help you delve more into the topics and questions people are typing into the search bar.
+Thinking beyond keywords will be increasingly important as Google’s algorithm continues down the path of machine learning and artificial intelligence to power search engine results pages.
+Luckily, tools like Semrush can help you delve deeper into the topics and questions people type into the search bar.

-Many marketers immediately think of blogs when they hear “content.”
-But there are many different content types that can increase user engagement and earn more backlinks.
+Many marketers think of blogs when they hear the word “content.”
+But there are loads of content types that can increase user engagement and earn more backlinks.

 - Case studies

-Of course, some pieces of content are going to take a lot longer to build out than others.
-Planning it out ahead of time and having a solid schedule in place will keep you organized and on the right track.
+Of course, some pieces of content are going to take longer to build out than others.
+Planning it out ahead of time and having a schedule or deadlines in place will keep you organized and on the right track.
 This can be as simple or as detailed as you want — even a shared Google spreadsheet can get the job done.

-Details you may want to include in your content calendar are:
+Details you may want to include in your editorial calendar are:

 - The type of content